aniskchaou/UPRECRUIT-FRONTEND-ADMIN/README.md

 # Up Recruit

-Up recruit is a web application that allows you to manage the staff recruitment process for companies and establishments.
+Up recruit is a web application that allows you to manage the staff recruitment process for companies.

 ## Informations
--Status : under development
+- Status : under development
 - Latest version: 1.0
 - Sector: industry
 - Created: November 2020